-We will rely on third parties to commercially distribute EXONDYS 51 to patients.
-We have contracted with a third-party logistics company to warehouse EXONDYS 51 and with specialty pharmacies to sell and distribute it to patients.
+We rely on third parties to commercially distribute EXONDYS 51 to patients in the U.S. We have contracted with a third-party logistics company to warehouse EXONDYS 51 and with specialty pharmacies to sell and distribute it to patients.
 A specialty pharmacy is a pharmacy that specializes in the dispensing of medications for complex or chronic conditions that require a high level of patient education and ongoing management.

-We are also planning to contract with a third-party call center to help us with some or all of the following: coordinate prescription intake and distribution, reimbursement adjudication, patient financial support, and ongoing compliance support.
-This distribution network will require significant coordination with our sales and marketing and finance organizations.
+This distribution network requires significant coordination with our sales and marketing and finance organizations.
 In addition, failure to coordinate financial systems could negatively impact our ability to accurately report product revenue from EXONDYS 51.
-If we are unable to effectively manage the distribution process, the commercial launch and sales of EXONDYS 51, as well as any future products we may commercialize, could be delayed or severely compromised and our results of operations may be harmed.
+If we are unable to effectively manage the distribution process, the sales of EXONDYS 51, as well as any future products we may commercialize, could be delayed or severely compromised and our results of operations may be harmed.

-In addition, the use of specialty pharmacies and a call center involves certain risks, including, but not limited to, risks that these organizations will:
+In addition, the use of specialty pharmacies involves certain risks, including, but not limited to, risks that these organizations will:

-- not provide us with accurate or timely information regarding their inventories, the number of patients who are using EXONDYS 51 or serious adverse events and/or product complaints regarding EXONDYS 51; - not effectively sell or support EXONDYS 51; - reduce or discontinue their efforts to sell or support EXONDYS 51; - not devote the resources necessary to sell EXONDYS 51 in the volumes and within the time frame we expect; - · be unable to satisfy financial obligations to us or others; or - · cease operations.
+- not provide us with accurate or timely information regarding their inventories, the number of patients who are using EXONDYS 51 or serious adverse events and/or product complaints regarding EXONDYS 51; - not effectively sell or support EXONDYS 51; - · reduce or discontinue their efforts to sell or support EXONDYS 51; - not devote the resources necessary to sell EXONDYS 51 in the volumes and within the time frame we expect; - be unable to satisfy financial obligations to us or others; or - · cease operations.

-Any such events may result in decreased product sales and lower product revenue, which would harm our results of operations and business.
+Any such events may result in decreased product sales, lower product revenue, loss of revenue, and/or reputational damage, which would harm our results of operations and business.